crosshj/ha-bridge-js/README.md

 Use an emulated Philips Hue bridge to tie your home automation together, complete with voice control via Amazon Echo/Dot.

-This bridge allows you to customize control of your devices *locally* using TCP and UDP with pending support for ZWave / ZigBee / Bluetooth using Wink hub radios and IR using IR blaster.
+This bridge allows you to customize control of your devices *locally* using TCP and UDP with support for ZWave / ZigBee / Bluetooth using Wink hub radios (via plugin) and IR using IR blaster (pending).

 ![image](https://cloud.githubusercontent.com/assets/1816471/23290958/cb9ad8ac-fa22-11e6-933e-d006e1657538.png)